acli/Coursera-subtitles/HCI/Lecture_10.2b_Running_web_experiments.markdown

 The difference between the two is that the first one shows both the qualitative and quantitative on the same screen — stars and reason —;
-the second one, subtlely but importantly, separates them in time, so that what you first see is just a number of stars, and you next see is the qualitative feedback.
+the second one, subtly but importantly, separates them in time, so that what you first see is just a number of stars, and you next see is the qualitative feedback.
 And shifting to this two-staged feedback doubles the response rate.